stegua/MyBlogEntries/GomoryCut/README.md

 	x5 = 1.00  Basic

 ## Requirements
-You need to have the [GUROBI](http://www.gurobi.com) installed on your computer.
+You need to have [GUROBI](http://www.gurobi.com) installed on your computer.